 Finally, use the third color to fill in the last balloon.
 Once you have filled that balloon in, the birthday card is finished and ready to send!

 Notes and Variations

-This quick birthday card tutorial is one of my favorites because you can customize it in so many ways!
+This quick watercolor and balloons birthday card tutorial is one of my favorites because you can customize it in so many ways!
 You can change the following to accommodate your personal style and schedule:

-- Size – You can make a card of virtually any size using this technique!
-You’ll draw the balloons and strings closer together for a smaller card, and farther apart for a larger card.
+- Size – You can make a card of virtually any size using this technique.
+Draw the balloons and strings closer together for a smaller card, and draw them farther apart for a larger card.

-Many, many thanks for reading TPK, and have a wonderful weekend!
+Many, many thanks for reading TPK, and have a lovely day!

 This article was first posted in January of 2017.
 It has been updated to include a tutorial video and clearer information.